Operating Procedures

 Voting procedures:

-Notification of Undergraduate Curriculum or Graduate Curriculum Committee Action to Departments/Schools: Minutes of the University Curriculum or Graduate Curriculum Committee will serve as official notification to the departments or schools submitting proposals.
+Notification of Undergraduate Curriculum or Graduate Curriculum Committee Action to Departments/Schools: Minutes of the Undergraduate Curriculum or Graduate Curriculum Committee will serve as official notification to the departments or schools submitting proposals.

 Appeals Process